Nordgedanken/intellij-autohotkey/CONTRIBUTING.md

 * [Documentation Styleguide](#documentation-styleguide)

 ## Code of Conduct
-This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
+This project and all its participants are governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior by posting an issue to the repo.

 ## I don't want to read this whole thing I just have a question!!!
 Please check the [issues](https://github.com/Nordgedanken/intellij-autohotkey/issues) and [discussions](https://github.com/Nordgedanken/intellij-autohotkey/discussions) to see whether your question has already been answered.
 If not, please open a new discussion if you have a simple question, or raise a new issue if you're having a problem.